 Many lenders do not charge discharge fees, but for those who do the cost can vary from $150 to $400.
 These fees are what you’ll have to pay to get a hold of your title deeds.

 Lenders can also charge what they refer to as ‘early discharge’ or ‘early termination fees’.
-You might have to pay this if you repay the loan amount completely within a stipulated time frame, for example within the first five years.
+You might have to pay this if you repay the loan amount completely within a stipulated timeframe, for example within the first five years.
 The flipside is that the law states that these charges cannot exceed the losses incurred by lenders owing to such early loan terminations.

 What are the big four banks' home loan exit fees?

-Break fees, also known as break costs or early repayment fees, depend on multiple factors like the original loan amount, outstanding balance, how much time remains on the fixed term and the prevailing interest rate.
+The cost of early termination fees, or break fees, depend on multiple factors like the original loan amount, outstanding balance, how much time remains on the fixed term and the prevailing interest rate.
 The higher the outstanding balance, the higher the break costs.
-The same also applies with the remaining loan term.
+The same applies with the remaining loan term.

 Break costs often come into the picture if you want to leave your home loan when there’s a better deal, or if you make too many additional repayments on your home loan.
-Even if you’re not leaving your loan to refinance, there are many reasons you might leave your home loan, such as moving overseas or interstate, accepting sudden profitable offers from buyers or receiving a substantial increase in income.
+Even if you’re not leaving your loan to refinance, there are many reasons you might leave your home loan, such as moving overseas or interstate, accepting sudden profitable offers from buyers or receiving a substantial increase in income

 Refinancing home loan comparison